-Failure to Address Incompatible Blood Types During Pregnancy
+Why a Doctor Should Test for Incompatible Blood Types During Pregnancy

-Part of receiving good prenatal care is being tested for Rh incompatibility, a result of the mother having Rh negative blood type and the baby having Rh positive blood.
-This is an increased risk during second or subsequent pregnancies (although it can sometimes be a risk in first pregnancies), this incompatibility could lead to a condition called hemolytic anemia, which deprives the baby of oxygen.
+Part of good prenatal care is testing for Rh incompatibility, a condition in which the mother has Rh negative blood and the baby has Rh positive blood.
+This is an increased risk during second or subsequent pregnancies and could lead to hemolytic anemia, which deprives the baby of oxygen.
 With proper screening and prompt treatment, health problems can be addressed.